 Some factors that contribute to the metabolic rate cannot be controlled.
 Genetics is one of them and hormones (to some extent) can be another one.
 Both play a huge role in how your metabolism works.

 You can look at your parents and other family members for clues on how your metabolism works.
-Other factors such as age, gender, nutrition, workouts, activity levels, water consumption, body composition, and much more all affect the metabolic rate as well.
+Just don't forget the lifestyle habits they have which could be contributing to the way they look as well.

-Knowing this, you can better understand your personal metabolic rate and make adjustments to your lifestyle accordingly.
+Knowing this, you can better understand your personal metabolic rate and which lifestyle adjustments could most help improve your metabolism.

-So can you "reset" your metabolism ... not really.
+Can you "reset" your metabolism?
+Not really.
 Can you improve your metabolism?
 Yes!

-For the rest of this article, we’ll dive into the different methods for improving your metabolism.
-Use what works for you.
+For the rest of this article, we’ll dive into a few different methods for improving your metabolism.
+Use what you find works for you.